Jcalvert22/Project-Alpha/README.md

 # This is the Project-alpha website project for CIS-376
-# The site is a setup almost like a resume.
-It has a little about myself and has a place for future projects that we will compete.
-It has placeholders right now, but as we do more I can change the project name and link it to the page.
+# The site is a setup like a resume.
+It includes an about me section, a list of resources, and placeholders for our future projects that will be updated as they are completed.